-SECOND YEAR Fall Spring EDUC 207B/207L - Cognitive Assessment & Supervision EDUC 207C/207L - Psycho-educational Assessment & Supervision EDUC 213C - School Based Consultation EDUC 213D - Educational Interventions EDUC 313C - Practicum in School Psychology: EDUC 313D - Practicum in School Psychology: Teacher Consultation and Systems Level Support Academic, Behavioral and SEL Interventions EDUC 413L - Consultation Lab EDUC 413L - Consultation Lab Research seminar - Dr. Worrell, Dr. Yang, or other faculty Research seminar - Dr. Worrell, Dr. Yang, or other faculty member member 1 additional course -Academic Preparation, BSE 1 additional course -Academic Preparation, BSE or Program or Program Required Course Required Course
+SECOND YEAR Fall Spring EDUC 207B/207L - Cognitive Assessment & Supervision EDUC 207C/207L - Psycho-educational Assessment & Supervision EDUC 213C - School Based Consultation EDUC 213D - Educational Interventions EDUC 313C - Practicum in School Psychology: EDUC 313D - Practicum in School Psychology: Teacher Consultation and Systems Level Support Academic, Behavioral and SEL Interventions EDUC 413L - Consultation Lab EDUC 413L - Consultation Lab Research seminar - Dr. Worrell or other faculty member Research seminar - Dr. Worrell or other faculty member 1 additional course -Academic Preparation, BSE or Program Required Course (e.g., 208A) 1 additional course -Academic Preparation, BSE or Program Required Course

-By the end of the second year it is expected that students will have completed the first prequalifying (PQ) paper, filled the Outline of Program form, advanced to candidacy for the MA degree, and be ready to make a preliminary declaration of three areas of academic specialization
+By the end of the second year it is expected that students will have completed the first PQ, filled the Outline of Program form, advanced to candidacy for the MA degree, and be ready to make a preliminary declaration of three areas of academic specialization.
+The second PQ should be in progress, if not completed.

-THIRD YEAR Fall Spring EDUC 274A - Measurement EDUC 208A- Biological Bases of Behavior EDUC 210 -Developmental Psychopathology EDUC 263B - Education Law EDUC 313E - Practicum in School Psychology: Advanced Assessment EDUC 217 Research Methods Research seminar - Dr. Worrell, Dr. Yang, or other faculty member Research seminar - Dr. Worrell, Dr. Yang, or other faculty member 1 additional course -Academic Preparation, BSE or Program Required Course 1 additional course -Academic Preparation, BSE or Program Required Course Finish any uncompleted PQ papers Finish any uncompleted PQ papers Read/prep for Oral Examination Read/prep for and take Oral examination
+THIRD YEAR Fall Spring EDUC 274A - Measurement EDUC 208A- Biological Bases of Behavior EDUC 210 -Developmental Psychopathology EDUC 263B - Education Law EDUC 413L - Clinical Skills Lab EDUC 413L - Clinical Skills Lab EDUC 313E - Practicum in School Psychology: EDUC 313E - Practicum in School Psychology: Advanced Assessment Advanced Assessment Research seminar - Dr. Worrell or other faculty member Research seminar - Dr. Worrell or other faculty member 1 additional course -Academic Preparation, BSE or 1 additional course -Academic Preparation, BSE or Program Program Required Course Required Course Finish any uncompleted PQ papers Finish any uncompleted PQ papers Read/prep for Oral Examination Read/prep for and take Oral examination

-By the end of the third year, it is expected that students have completed the 2nd PQ paper and completed all requirements to pass the prequalifying review.
-They should also have begun preparing for the oral exam (if not taken the exam).
+By the end of the fifth semester, it is expected that students have completed the 2nd PQ and completed all requirements to pass the prequalifying review.
+They should also have begun preparing for the Oral Qualifying exam (QE).
+By the end of the sixth semester, students should have taken the QE exam.

-FOURTH YEAR Fall Spring EDUC 413A - Evidence-Based Mental Health EDUC 413B - Evidence-Based Mental Health Interventions for Children and Adolescents: Part 1 Interventions for Children and Adolescents: Part 2 EDUC 313 F - Practicum in School EDUC 313 G - Practicum in School Psychology: Psychology: Mental Health Interventions 1 Mental Health Interventions 2 EDUC 413L - Consultation Lab EDUC 413L - Consultation Lab 1 additional course, if needed 1 additional course, if needed Research seminar - Dr. Worrell, Dr. Yang, or Research seminar - Dr. Worrell, Dr. Yang, or other other faculty member faculty member
+FOURTH YEAR Fall Spring EDUC 413A - Evidence-Based Mental Health EDUC 413B - Evidence-Based Mental Health Interventions for Children and Adolescents: Part 1 Interventions for Children and Adolescents: Part 2 EDUC 313 F - Practicum in School EDUC 313 G - Practicum in School Psychology: Psychology: Mental Health Interventions 1 Mental Health Interventions 2 1 additional course, if needed 1 additional course, if needed Research seminar - Dr. Worrell, Dr. Yang, or Research seminar - Dr. Worrell, Dr. Yang, or other other faculty member faculty member

-By the end of the fourth year, all required courses (with the exception of the School Psychology Internship course) must have been taken.
+By the end of the fourth year, all required courses (with the exception of the School Psychology Internship courses) must have been taken.
 Students should also have taken their oral examination and defended their dissertation proposal.
-Students who have not completed both prequalifying papers by November 30th will not be allowed to apply for Internship.
-Students who have not taken their Oral Qualifying Exam, or at least scheduled the Exam, will not be allowed to enter into the APPIC match.
+Students who have not completed both prequalifying papers by November 15th will not be allowed to apply for Internship.

 Students should be actively working on their dissertation.
-In order to apply for the Doctoral Completion Fellowship (DCF) students MUST have completed both prequalifying papers, passed Prequalifying Review, and taken the oral examination (advanced to doctoral candidacy).
+In order to apply for the Doctoral Completion Fellowship (DCF) students MUST have completed bothPQ's, passed Prequalifying Review, and taken the oral examination (advanced to doctoral candidacy).
 Students may activate the DCF (which provides tuition remission and a stipend of \$11,500 per semester) at this point.
 This is how most students will fund their 5th year/full-time Internship year.

-FIFTH YEAR Fall Spring EDUC 313 H - School Psychology Internship EDUC 313 I - School Psychology Internship Research seminar - Dr. Worrell, Dr. Yang, or other faculty member1 additional course, if needed Research seminar - Dr. Worrell, Dr. Yang, or other faculty member1 additional course, if needed
+FIFTH YEAR Fall Spring EDUC 313 H - School Psychology Internship EDUC 313 I - School Psychology Internship Research seminar - Dr. Worrell or other faculty member Research seminar - Dr. Worrell or other faculty member